Defining Public Speaking Anxiety

 5. Treatment Goals

-Define clear, measurable treatment goals.
+Establish clear, measurable treatment goals.
 For clients with public speaking anxiety, goals may include:

-- Reducing anxiety levels during public speaking opportunities
+- Reducing anxiety during public speaking opportunities

-- Improving coping strategies
+- Enhancing coping strategies

-- Increasing exposure to public speaking contexts
+- Increasing exposure to public speaking scenarios

-- Enhancing self-confidence in speaking abilities
+- Building self-confidence in speaking abilities

 6. Treatment Interventions